dunefro/dev_notify/README.md

 These are kubernetes custom object file specified in yaml specification.

-For all the directories that you want to not include in your mention the names in the .devignore.yaml in the following format
+For all the directories that you want to not include in the dev setup you can mention their names in the .devignore.yaml in the following format
 ```
 directories:
   - type: directory